|

 don’t have to confess the psychological thoughts and fantasies about which you

-have scruples, just as Saint John of the Cross taught.
+have scrupulous anxiety, just as Saint John of the Cross taught.

-Yes, you must confess actual behaviors, such as using pornography
+Yes, you must confess actual sinful behaviors that are clearly wrong, such as using

-for self-arousal or for masturbation, but the inner fantasies themselves are
+pornography for self-arousal or for masturbation, but any inner fantasies themselves are

 venial sins that can be healed with inner contrition and a dedicated desire to